Q: We are apprehensive about placement; what should we do?

 "What's for dinner?
 It sure smells good around here!"
 This is a common remark.
 Serving delicious and attractive meals is important to the emotional well being of our residents.
 To ensure that nutritional requirements are being met, our staff vigorously adheres to general diet orders, diabetic orders, and special diet orders prescribed by attending physicians.
 We serve 9300 meals and snacks each month.

 Nursing care is a major component of Golden Acres Manor.
 We require 15 nurses and 35-40 certified nursing assistants.
-They give 620 baths and 32,400 medications each month, along with any and all other nursing duties.
+They give nearly 500 baths, dispense numerous medications and perform a multitude of treatments, along with any and all other nursing duties.

 Add to the above list the bookkeeping needs, housekeeping and laundry services, social services, maintenance matters, and administrative duties, and you can see that we are literally a "city within a city."